 The measure also proposes all recreational marijuana sales be subject to an annual citizen’s audit.
 The audit would allow citizens to rest assured their taxes are being spent where they approved and a citizen oversight board would be created to cement that fact.

-“It’s hard to believe just how much tax revenue politicians have robbed our city of over the past decade,” Clifton Black of Law Offices of Clifton Black, PC stated in the release.
+“It’s hard to believe just how much tax revenue politicians have robbed our city of over the past decade,” Clifton Black of [firm] stated in the release.
 “Recreational marijuana is 100% legal for every single adult living in the city.
 Yet the city gets none of the benefits.”

 The group argues that Manitou Springs currently has the most profitable recreational cannabis stores in the state due to the lack of competition.
 They go on to maintain that why should Colorado Springs residents’ taxes go to Manitou Springs when there are plenty of projects that need to be done in the city that could be accomplished by taxing recreational marijuana sales.